-As a concert producer, he has presented over 100 free- and low-cost concerts in his hometown of Quincy Massachusetts, fas well as many outreach events in collaboration with the Quincy Public Schools, Thomas Crane Public Library, Quincy Council on Aging, Quincy Historical Society, and the Mayor's Office.
+As a concert producer, he has presented over 100 free- and low-cost concerts in his hometown of Quincy Massachusetts, as well as many outreach events in collaboration with the Quincy Public Schools, Thomas Crane Public Library, Quincy Council on Aging, Quincy Historical Society, and the Mayor's Office.
 Along with the Omer Quartet, he received a 2017 "Free For All" grant from The Boston Foundation to present outreach concerts at a homeless shelter, rehab clinic, and community center in the city of Quincy.
 In 2011 he was the recipient of a "40 Under 40 Award" from Stars, Inc, recognizing his status as a community leader on Boston's South Shore.

 Delvyn Case is a conductor who has directed a wide variety of ensembles at all levels.
 Currently he conducts the Great Woods Symphony Orchestra at Wheaton College, which he has led in concerts featuring a distinctively multicultural repertoire, including collaborations with hip-hop violinist/composer Daniel Bernard Roumain, DJ Spooky, and soloists such as Richard and Mika Stoltzman (May 2019), Achilles Liarmakopoulos (Canadian Brass), and Victor Romanul (Boston Symphony.)
-He is also the co-founder and conductor of Seven Seasons, a new music ensemble based in Portland, Maine, and the Quincy Bay Chamber Orchestra, a professional ensemble that exclusively presents educational and outreach concerts in the Quincy, Massachusetts area.
-Also an experienced choral director, Delvyn Case served for six years as Music Director of the Eastern Nazarene College Choral Union, a 75-voice college-community choir that under his baton presented performances of the Requiems of Brahms and Mozart, Haydn's Creation, Handel's Messiah, and Honegger's King David, and sacred music by Duke Ellington (along with the acclaimed Aardvark Jazz Orchestra.)
+He is also the co-founder and conductor of Seven Seasons, a new music ensemble based in Portland, Maine, and the Quincy Bay Chamber Orchestra, a professional ensemble that dedicated to performing outreach concerts in the Quincy, Massachusetts area.
+Also an experienced choral director, Delvyn Case served for six years as Music Director of the Eastern Nazarene College Choral Union, a 75-voice college-community choir that presented performances of the Requiems of Brahms and Mozart, Haydn's Creation, Handel's Messiah, Honegger's King David, and sacred music by Duke Ellington (along with the acclaimed Aardvark Jazz Orchestra.)
 He is also the founder of the Quincy Summer Singers, a multicultural and multigenerational community choir that performs music from around the world.
 Four three years he directed the 80-member Eastern Nazarene College Gospel Choir, which under his direction performed in front of thousands at major professional events at Boston's Bank of America Pavilion and Hynes Convention Center.
 He studied conducting with David Hayes at the Curtis Institute of Music, LanFranco Marcelletti at the Yale School of Music, and with John Finney of Boston's Handel & Haydn Society.

 He is the co-founder and pianist for the avant-garde improvisation ensemble the meltdown incentive, which explores the complex relationships between text, music, and sound in edgy, thought-provoking, and and often humorous new ways.
 The Melts have performed at the American Repertory Theatre's Oberon Theater, The New School of Music in Cambridge, the Longy School of Music, Northeastern University, Andover-Newton Theological School, and Wheaton College.